Elanco will close Larchwood, IA plant; 135 employees will lose their jobs

 LARCHWOOD, Iowa (KTIV) -

-Elanco Animal Health is one of the biggest employers in smalltown Larchwood, IA, but soon enough the facility will be closing its doors and taking hundreds of jobs with it.
+Elanco Animal Health is one of the biggest employers in small town Larchwood, IA, but soon enough the facility will be closing its doors and taking 135 jobs with it.

 "Disappointment," said Larchwood, IA mayor Dean Snyders.
 "Because it employees several people from the city of Larchwood."